 This financial report is designed to provide a general overview of GVBOCES finances for all those with an interest in GVBOCES finances.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Manager of Business Services, Grand Valley BOCES at 2508 Blichmann Avenue, Grand Junction, Colorado 81505.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Bookkeeper or Apprenticeship & Project Director, Grand Valley BOCES at 2508 Blichmann Avenue, Grand Junction, Colorado 81505.